BeirutAI/ML_in_SQL/README.md

 Live Love AI 😍 <br />

  # Instructors
-This workshop was prepared by [Obeida ElJundi](https://www.linkedin.com/in/obeidaeljundi/) & [Alaa Maarouf](https://www.linkedin.com/in/alaa-maarouf/) and presented by [Samer Salameh](https://www.linkedin.com/in/samer-salameh-74a900124/).
+The Intro2DS notebook was prepared by [Obeida ElJundi](https://www.linkedin.com/in/obeidaeljundi/) & [Alaa Maarouf](https://www.linkedin.com/in/alaa-maarouf/) and presented by [Samer Salameh](https://www.linkedin.com/in/samer-salameh-74a900124/).

 Part II: Intro to Python in SQL